jeremi/openg2p-documentation/erp/guide/managing-beneficiary.md

 ## Archiving Beneficiaries

 This process is very similar to the deregister beneficiary from program workflow, so please [refer to that](./program-management.md#Removing-Beneficiaries-from-Program).
 The only difference is that in the popup form, for the field `Type` the option "End of Programs and Archive" should be selected.
-This ends all active program registration that beneficiary belongs to and archives that beneficiary's record.
+This ends all active program enrollment that beneficiary belongs to and archives that beneficiary's record.

 ## Viewing Archived Beneficiaries